meteor-space/base/README.md

 **[Learn more about Space.Object](https://github.com/CodeAdventure/meteor-space/wiki/Space.Object)**

-## 2. Control over Configuration and Initialization
+## 2. Control over configuration and Initialization

 Ok, now you declared your dependencies and learned how to inject them.
 The next questions is: "Where should the mapping of string identifiers